MoBensaleh/Genome-Fractal/README.md

 ## Intructions for Running the Application

 * make
-* /cgr Scale <"input sequence">output.pbm (Scale is an power of 2 integer in between 64 and 4096)
+* /cgr Scale <"input sequence">output.pbm (Scale is a power of 2 integer in between 64 and 4096)
 * [Must have lnetpbm library in your system.](http://netpbm.sourceforge.net/getting_netpbm.php)